When my wife asked me if I would consider relocating to Austin, the first thing I did was get online and search for climbing in the Austin area.

 When I mention Reimers, I mean the main climbing area there.
 A couple miles north is the North Shore, still within the park, but climbers consider the two to be entirely separate areas.

-Reimers Proper has three principal sections: Sex Canyon (Climbers Canyon according to signs), which one descends to access the climbing areas; upstream (aligned with the Pedernales River), and downstream.
+Old Reimers, or Reimers Proper, has three principal sections: Sex Canyon (Climbers Canyon according to signs), which one descends to access the climbing areas; upstream (aligned with the Pedernales River), and downstream.
 (There is also a riverside boulder with a bolted line on it.)
 Most climbing activity takes place in Sex Canyon, at one wall on the upstream side (Prototype Wall), and at two walls on the downstream side (Dead Cats and Serpent-- see attached).

 I have read that some Texas climbers give "world-class" status to the climbing at Reimers, but I'm not so sure about that.
 Yes, there are some really hard lines, including at least one 5.14 that involves a horizontal roof-- not a steep slab someone can fall on all day long yet keep working-- and the rock is beautiful in places, resembling an outdoor cavern and with some of the coolest holds I have ever seen, but it's single-pitch sport here, and if there is any non-traverse route longer than about 40', I haven't seen it yet.
 So I question the "world-class" designation, but the climbing here is fun, and physical, nevertheless.
 In fact, although my sport experience is currently limited to a handful of sites around the country and right now my lead limit is 5.11b, I have to agree with the reputation Reimers has as being stiff for the grade.